earth3300/ec01/README.md

 ## Try 'n Buy

 Thus, this package (EC01) as it is available here, is being made avaiable on an open source licence, which means changes can be made, but with the added restriction that a payment is requested to cover the cost of development, and help with further development.
 That price is being set at $2,950, or about a month's worth of work.
 In part, this is to give value to this work, as there are many nuances in it that make a difference.
 It is set at this price to make one think first before proceeding.
-That is then intent.
+That is the intent.
 It could be thought of as a community-in-a-box.

 If a community of 500 is valued at $40,000 per year, then the expected income of those 500 people would be $20,000,000.
 If this package enables that community to run better, more efficiently, and allows for a net positive output, with a smaller total cost, then that $2,950 is a very good investment.
 Given that, then the intent also would be to kept the cost of this "community-in-a-box" consistent, even if further developments are added.